anon2348/vetdd-feedback/README.md

 When a Pull Request is reviewed and merged by a maintainer:

-1. The feedback line is committed to the disease file in this repository
+1. The feedback line is committed to the disease file in this repository - publicly verifiable.
-2. The accepted content is transposed into the VetDD app
+2. The accepted content is transposed into the VetDD app - privcately conducted, results are public.
-3. The app reflects the updated, peer-reviewed information
+3. The app reflects the updated information.

-Your contribution directly improves what veterinary students and professionals see in the app.
+Your contribution directly improves what veterinary students and professionals see in the app and we thank you for your contribution.

 ---

-## Questions?

-If you have questions about the feedback process, open an [Issue](../../issues) in this repository.